Jamoxidase/Chameleon/README.md

 #### chameleontools Module

-Development of chameleontools started when we wrote software to process the Stealth output of <em>M.aeruginosa</em> and realized we could write a pipeline to automate what was a manual and time consuming process.
+Development of the Chameleon project and chameleontools started when we wrote software to process the Stealth output of <em>M.aeruginosa</em> and realized we could write a pipeline to automate what was a manual and time consuming process.
 This software ultimately became what is now the `StealthParser` module.

 We recognized the usefulness of having each submodule perform their own specific tasks and have written the chameleontools package in a way that reflects that ideal.